- Published on

 }

-You can nest sheets inside full-screen covers, or full-screen covers inside sheets—the key is that each presentation modifier lives on a different view in the hierarchy.
+You can nest sheets inside full-screen covers, or full-screen covers inside sheets.
+The key is that each presentation modifier lives on a different view in the hierarchy.

 The constraint of one sheet per view might feel limiting at first, but the nested pattern it encourages actually leads to better-organized code where each view manages only its own immediate presentations.